EskiMojo14/tracked-promise/README.md

 A wrapper for `TrackedPromise.create` that can optionally be used with the `new` keyword.
 Matches the behavior of `new Promise(executor)`.

+Also overrides the `Symbol.hasInstance` method to allow for type checking with `instanceof`.

 ```ts
 const ongoingPromise = new TrackedPromise.TrackedPromise((resolve) => {
   setTimeout(() => {